 Basic requirements:

-sudo dnf install git gcc g++ cmake make pkgconf cairomm-devel gtk3-devel \ libsigc++30-devel yaml-cpp-devel catch-devel glfw-devel libhidapi-dev
+sudo dnf install git gcc g++ cmake make pkgconf gtk3-devel libsigc++30-devel yaml-cpp-devel catch-devel glfw-devel hidapi-devel

 System-provided Vulkan packages.
 Skip these if you choose to use the Vulkan SDK instead: